 SEPP 65 Design review panels

-Design review panels can be formed by the Minister to provide independent advice to councils about the design quality of residential flat development proposals and draft planning policy with regard to SEPP 65 Design quality principles.
+Design review panels can be formed by the Minister to provide independent advice to councils about the design quality of residential flat development proposals and draft planning policy with regard to SEPP 65 design quality principles.

-Design review panels thoroughly examine flat proposals.
+Design review panels thoroughly examine apartment proposals.
 This includes visiting sites and examining how proposed developments fit into their local areas.
 The panels also evaluate the design content of draft planning policy documents including: draft local environmental plans, draft development control plans, draft master or similar plans.

 Under the proposed changes to the SEPP 65 policy, councils would be able to appoint design review panels and decide who sits on a panel.

 Stakeholder and community consultation

 To inform the changes that are currently open for public comment, the Department exhibited a discussion paper from 16 November 2011 to 24 February 2012.
 Submissions received were subsequently published and summarised.
 The Department also undertook technical research and conducted extensive, direct consultation with stakeholders.